U.S. Route 202 in New Jersey: Somerset County

 U.S. Route 202 crosses into Branchburg Township, where it crosses Old York Road again.
 It continues northeast through agricultural areas with residences and businesses increasing along the road After crossing Old York Road (County Route 637) another time, the route heads through suburban commercial areas.
 The road passes north of the Branchburg Township Park and Ride, a park and ride facility.
 It passes over the North Branch Raritan River and enters Bridgewater Township, where it passes under NJ Transit’s Raritan Valley Line and runs past a shopping center.
 U.S. Route 202 heads east into Raritan, where it passes through business areas and crosses County Route 567 (First Avenue).
 Past the County Route 567 intersection, the road comes to the modified Somerville Circle, where it intersects U.S. Route 206 and Route 28.
 U.S. Route 202 passes over the circle with ramps to U.S. Route 206 and Route 28, which head through the circle.

 U.S. Route 206 forms a concurrency with U.S. Route 202 past the Somerville Circle and the two routes continue north through Bridgewater Township, briefly entering Somerville.
-The road features an interchange with U.S. Route 22 and heads north with the Bridgewater Commons shopping mall on the east side of the road and the Somerset Corporate Center on the west side of the road.
+The road becomes features an interchange with U.S. Route 22 and heads north with the Bridgewater Commons shopping mall on the east side of the road and the Somerset Corporate Center on the west side of the road.
 An interchange with Commons Way provides access to both these places.
 Past Commons Way, the road passes under Garrettson Road and comes to an interchange with Interstate 287 that also provides access to Interstate 78.
 Past the Interstate 287 interchange, U.S. Routes 202 and 206 continue north as a two-lane undivided road with residences to the east and corporate parks to the west.
 The road crosses Chambers Brook into Bedminster Township, where it soon passes under Interstate 78.
-Shortly after Interstate 78, it widens into a four-lane divided highway with a Jersey barrier that runs through a mix of commercial and residential areas.
+Shortly after Interstate 78, it widens into a four-lane arterial road with a Jersey barrier that runs through a mix of commercial and residential areas.
 U.S. Routes 202 and 206 come to another interchange with Interstate 287, pass over the North Branch Raritan River again, and come to an intersection where the two routes split.